lyluongthien/thediligentengineer.com-backup/clxvmfamz000209l4hy4vaig0.md

 Inbucket offers numerous benefits that make it an essential tool for modern development workflows:

-* **No Per-Account Setup:** Inbucket creates mailboxes on-the-fly as mail is received, eliminating the need for manual setup.
+* **No Per-Account Setup:** Inbucket creates mailboxes on the fly as mail is received, eliminating the need for manual setup.

 * **Built-in Servers:** With built-in SMTP and POP3 servers, Inbucket stores incoming mail as flat files on disk, requiring no external SMTP or database services.